codeforamerica/bizfriendly-web/README.md

 BizFriend.ly Web Site
 =========

-http://BizFriend.ly teaches you how to use the internet to increase your quality of life, be more effecient at work, and perhaps even how to be a better citizen.
+http://BizFriend.ly teaches you how to use the internet to increase your quality of life, be more efficient at work, and perhaps even how to be a better citizen.

 ## <a name="about"></a>About
 This is the main website for the BizFriend.ly service.
 It is powered by the [BizFriend.ly API](http://github.com/codeforamerica/bizfriendly-api)